gamblevore/speedie/Documentation/Speed.md

 There is a certain beauty in optimising code to run fast.
 When you remove all bloat, what remains can be a thing of beauty.
 So while I often mention speed, behind that is a deeper thing.
 Which is beauty, and efficiency.
 And behind that is a very spiritual goal, of not wasting the life energy of the planet, that humans are greedily destroying at this moment. _(With the electricity power grid.)_

 Another nice thing about making code faster by making it smaller, is that becomes "prettier on the inside".
 Speedie also has a very attractive syntax.
-So it could be said that Speedie is only fast, because I make things of beauty.
+So it could be said that I only try to make Speedie fast, because I appreciate things of beauty.

 #### How can a language be faster than C++?